Security Procedures Documentation is Essential to Company Security

 Incident Response Policy

+Sometimes, even with all of your careful planning, a security breach happens in your system.
+So what do you do?
+This is where an incident response policy comes in.
 An incident response policy is written to help constrict and contain security breaches so they don’t spread further or inflict irreparable damage to your company.
-Whether it be a cyber or a physical breach, all or most scenarios should be accounted for in this document.
+Whether it be a cyber or a physical breach of company property, you should account for as many reasonable scenarios as possible in this document.

 Remote Access Policy